UniMath/agda-unimath/src/foundation-core/commuting-squares-of-identifications.lagda.md

-# Commuting squares of identifications
+l# Commuting squares of identifications

 ```agda
 module foundation-core.commuting-squares-of-identifications where